Characters: Bleach Arrancars

 - Explaining Your Power to the Enemy: He's the one that explained how Hierro works, and revealed how Arrancars go One-Winged Angel.

-- Face Death with Dignity: Unlike many other Arrancars, Edorad peacefully accepts his final fate.
+- Face Death with Dignity: Unlike many other Arrancars, Edorad peacefully accepts his final fate, smiling just before he dies as he admits he's glad Ikkaku revealed his name to the Arrancar.
+None of his comrades ever fell with such grace.

 - Genius Bruiser: He looks large, imposing and brutish but he's also pretty clever, since he figures out Ikkaku's fighting style after a brief clash.